-Stock futures trade mostly lower as selling continues
+Stock futures trade mixed as selling continues

 Stocks are on the brink of a 3-day losing streak